jeremenichelli/personal-site/posts/2020-05-12-a-progressive-search-experience-in-next.md

 A button alone does nothing without JavaScript, like in the first code example.

-In the second one things are different, users have the ability to submit by clicking and even by using a keyboard.
-More importantly, we moved from an inert application to one that actually _does_ something, all without a single line of code on the client.
+In the second one, things are different.
+Users can submit by clicking, and even by using a keyboard.
+More importantly, we moved from an inert application to one that _does_ something, all without a single line of code on the client.

-Right now our application does one thing, after the user submits the page refreshes but now with the search value appended to the URL, which gives us back the control on the server side.
+Right now our application does one thing, after the user submits the page refreshes but now with the search value appended to the URL, which gives us back the control on the server-side.

 We can see now the importance of the _name_ and _action_ attributes.